 - Netlist Inc. v.
 SK hynix Inc., et al. (CDCA 8:16-cv-1605; 8:17-cv-01030) - Represent plaintiff Netlist, Inc., a California memory module company, in asserting eight patents against the Korean-based memory company, SK hynix.
-The technology claimed by the asserted patents is essential to the JEDEC DDR4 RDIMM and LRDIMM standards, which are implemented by the accused products.
-The defendants are asserting novel RAND defenses, as well as in co-pending cases involving the same patents in the International Trade Commission.
+The technology claimed by the asserted patents is essential to the JEDEC DDR4 RDIMM and LRDIMM standards.

 - Graphics Properties Holdings, Inc. v.
 ASUS Computer International, Inc. et al. (D. Del.
 1:13-cv-864) - Represented the former Silicon Graphics in numerous litigations against multinational electronics companies in the District of Delaware alleging infringement of novel graphics, microprocessor, and LCD patents.
 All of these cases settled favorably.
 In the ASUS matter, Mintz persuaded the court to adopt the “stream-of-commerce” theory of personal jurisdiction despite conflicting precedent in the District of Delaware, and ASUS’s motion to dismiss was denied in its entirety.